div-mittal/intellimatch/README.md

 - CORS configuration for cross-origin requests
 - File type validation for uploads
 - File size limits (5MB max)

-## 🐛 Known Issues

-- NLP service is planned but not yet implemented
-- Match scoring algorithm needs AI integration
-- Email verification not implemented
-- Password reset functionality pending

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author